AdobeDocs/experience-platform.en/help/catalog/datasets/create.md

 >
 >For more information on sandboxes in [!DNL Platform], see the [sandbox overview documentation](../../sandboxes/home.md).

-All requests that contain a payload (POST, PUT, PATCH) require an additional header:
+All requests that contain a payload (POST, PUT, PATCH) require an additional header.
+POST and PUT requests require the `Content-Type: application/json` header.
+A PATCH request requires the `Content-Type: application/json+patch` header.

-* Content-Type: application/json

 ## Tutorial